There’s a story often told in recovery circles, and for good reason. It captures something we all feel but struggle to put into words.

 Because when the White Wolf is strong, the battle ends.

-So the question is no longer “Can I quit?”
+So the real question isn’t “Can I quit?”

 It’s: